IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 ### 5. Test it all out

 In your `quote-backend` repo, change the file `quote-backend/src/main/java/application/Quote.java`.
-Change a value in a logger statement.
+Change a value in a logger statement such as on line 61.
 Then commit this change and push to your github repo, for example:

 ```bash
 git add -u